Multi-Armed Bandits with Censored Consumption of Resources: Related Work

+In the \emph{bandits with knapsacks problem} \cite{badanidiyuru2013bandits,slivkins2019introduction,cayci2020budget}, each arm is associated with a reward and a (multivariate) resource consumption distribution as well.
+Although the original problem does not involve censoring rewards, variations of this problem have recently been considered in which the learner also has the option of setting a round-by-round limit on an arm's resource consumption that leads to censored rewards if exceeded \cite{cayci2019learning,sharoff2020farewell}.
+Nonetheless, the learning process in both the original bandits with knapsacks problem as well as the censored variant is substantially different from the one considered in this work: There is a predefined overall resource budget, which once exhausted leads to a termination of the entire learning process.
+This in turn leads to a different notion of cumulative regret and consequently different approaches regarding its theoretical analysis.

-Censored feedback due to thresholding has only been considered by \cite{abernethy2016threshold} and \cite{verma2019censored}, albeit without considering multivariate distributions of the arms.
+Censored feedback due to thresholding has been considered in \cite{abernethy2016threshold}, \cite{jain2018firing} and \cite{verma2019censored} within a bandit learning setting as well, albeit without multivariate distributions of the arms.
 Also, the threshold values are either specified in each round by the environment or unknown but fixed among the arms, whereas in our setting, the learner chooses the threshold itself.

-Resource allocation in a combinatorial bandit scenario has been the subject of research by \cite{lattimore2014optimal} and \cite{dagan2018better} as well as for a contextual variant by \cite{lattimore2015linear}.
+Resource allocation in a combinatorial bandit scenario has been the subject of research in \cite{lattimore2014optimal} and \cite{dagan2018better} as well as for a contextual variant in \cite{lattimore2015linear}.
 However, in all these scenarios, the reward distributions are Bernoulli with a specific shape of the success probability depending on the allocated resources.

+Bidding in online auctions \cite{cesa2014regret} is also concerned with choosing a suitable resource limit (reserve price for auctions) and obtaining possibly censored feedback from bidders.
+This scenario is different from ours, as all available bidders are involved in a learning round (auction), while in our setting the learning algorithm has to pick one of the bidders in a metaphorical sense.